romene/Naturaily-netlify/_posts/2016-11-09-7-aspects-of-our-lives-revolutionized-by-fin-tech.md

 title: 7 aspects of our lives revolutionized by fin-tech
 description: >-
   Fin-tech is a term which conveys the inevitable marriage of finance and tech.
   It's no surprise that it has a huge impact on many aspects of our lives.
 slug: life-revolutionized-by-fin-tech
 date: '2016-11-09 10:38:01 +0000'
-category: Startups
+category: Marcin Sulikowski
 author: Marcin Sulikowski
 avatar: /assets/images/marcin.jpg
 image: /assets/images/fin-tech.png